martyav/martyav.github.io/_posts/2019-05-16-wikimedia-overview.md

 At first, I felt like I had to give everyone contacting me a shot, even though I had promised myself I would rest.
 I filled out the applications they sent me, submitted writing samples, and completed exercises.
 I'm very bad at taking breaks.

-One month in, with three opportunities that had ultimately fallen through, I got phone calls about two seperate contracts.
+One month in, with three opportunities that had ultimately fallen through, I got phone calls about two separate contracts.
 One was with Wiki, and one was with Microsoft.
 I'd be working remotely, so I could stay with my friends and family.
 I wouldn't have to move again.

 I never expected anything to turn out so well for me.
 I had to take a day to say "yes," because I felt so shocked.
 The work started mid-April.